 Aside from being a self-proclaimed weather nut since his earliest childhood days, Matt’s first forecasting gig began in mid 2009, where he provided detailed video and written forecasts for the Kitsap Peninsula of western Washington State for one of the region’s largest newspaper publications.

 In 2013, Matt was hired by Microsoft to write weather explainers for over 60 weather terms that now populate MSN’s “Weather 101” site.

 In 2014, Matt became Fort Wayne’s newest weekend meteorologist and weekday reporter for ABC21.
 He produced creative stories in various counties across the area as part of ABC21’s “Life’s Better Here” series and could be found going live at fairs and festivals throughout the region.

-Matt has won several awards, including an Emmy for Best Newscast, Outstanding Weather Operation from the Associated Press, Favorite Local Television Personality from the Fort Wayne Newspapers’ Reader’s Choice Awards, and Best Weathercast from the Indiana Broadcaster’s Association.
+Matt has won several awards, including an Emmy for Best Newscast, Emmy for best children’s programming, Outstanding Weather Operation from the Associated Press, Favorite Local Television Personality from the Fort Wayne Newspapers’ Reader’s Choice Awards, and Best Weathercast from the Indiana Broadcaster’s Association.

 In 2019, Matt started teaching communication courses at Indiana Tech in Fort Wayne.
 His teaching philosophy, course evaluation comments from past students, and a detailed list of courses taught can be found under the “Teaching Experience” tab above.

 When Matt isn’t busy chasing storms and severe weather, he enjoys teaching, reading, walking his dog, Gunther, and most importantly doing anything that gives him the opportunity to be with his best friend and spouse since 2015, Logan.